 - Wellspring University, Evbuobanosa – Edo State

 I know some of you will start searching for the best university to study Accounting/Accountancy under administration.
-Listen, there is no such thing as best universities or top universities to study Accounting/Accountancy in Nigeria.
-Nobody has that information.
-Although recommendation is allowed, don’t be decieve by the word “best”.
+Listen, I don’t encourage such but if you’re bent on knowing the best universities or top universities to study Accounting/Accountancy in Nigeria, Check here Although recommendation is allowed, don’t be decieve by the word “best”.
 Read why you should stop looking for the best University in Nigeria

 You should read this also